 Mission: Collaborating with faculty, students and corporate partners, the BIAC seeks to enhance research and dissemination of state-of-the-art information technologies and analytical techniques to utilize the vast amounts of data available today in order to deliver actionable insights into business decision making.

-Invitees: Participations, judges, possibly other representatives from the sponsoring organization, and appropriate Purdue and IU faculty and administrators
+Invitees: Participants, judges, possibly other representatives from the sponsoring organization, and appropriate Purdue and IU faculty and administrators.

-Recognition and Branding: The sponsor will be recognized in announcements, press releases, and program descriptions; participants will be an excellent source of potential recruits for the sponsoring organization.
+Recognition and Branding: The sponsor will be recognized in announcements, press releases, program descriptions, and possibly even in naming the conference (e.g., Purdue or Purdue-IU IT/Analytics Case Competition Sponsored by Sponsor Name).
+The participants will be an excellent source of potential recruits for the sponsoring organization.

 Invitees: Participants, judges, computing personnel, possibly other representatives from the sponsoring organization, and appropriate Purdue faculty and administrators

-Recognition and Branding: The sponsor will be recognized in announcements, press releases, and program descriptions; participants will be an excellent source of potential recruits for the sponsoring organization
+Recognition and Branding: The sponsor will be recognized in announcements, press releases, program descriptions, and possibly even in naming the conference (e.g., Purdue or Krannert Data Dive Sponsored by Sponsor Name).
+The participants will be an excellent source of potential recruits for the sponsoring organization.

 Research Conference/ Workshop